• Skip to primary navigation

 (Applause)

-Now, I a little bit like the IKEA effect, by getting to work harder, they actually got them to love they’re doing to a higher degree.
+Now, I think a little bit like the effect, by getting people to work harder, they actually them to love what they’re doing to a higher degree.

 So how do we at this question experimentally?
-We asked people to build some origami.
-We gave them instructions on to create origami, and we gave them a sheet paper.
-And these were all novices, and they built something was really quite ugly — nothing like a frog a crane.
-But then we told them, “Look, this origami belongs to us.
+We asked people to build some origami. gave them instructions on how to create origami, and we gave a sheet of paper.
+And these were all novices, and built something that was really quite ugly — nothing like frog or a crane.
+But then we told them, “Look, this really belongs to us.
 You worked for us, but I’ll you what, we’ll sell it to you.
-How much do you want to pay for it?” we measured how much they were willing to pay for it.
-And had two types of people: We had the people who built it, and the who did not build it, and just looked at it external observers.
-And what we found was that the builders thought that these were pieces of origami —
+How much do you want to pay for it?”
+And measured how much they were willing to pay for it.
+And we had two types of people: had the people who built it, and the people who did not build it, and just at it as external observers.
+And what we found was the builders thought that these were beautiful pieces of —

 (Laughter)

-and they were willing pay five times more for them than the people just evaluated them externally.
-Now you could say — if you were a builder, you think [you’d say], “Oh, I love this origami, but I that nobody else would love it?”
-Or “I love origami, and everybody else will love it as well?”
-Which one those two is correct?
-Turns out the builders not only loved origami more, they thought that everybody would see the in their view.
-They thought everybody else would love more as well.
+and they were willing to pay five times more for them than the people who just them externally.
+Now you could say — if you were a builder, do you think [you’d say], “Oh, love this origami, but I know that nobody else would it?”
+Or “I love this origami, and everybody else will love it well?”
+Which one of those two is correct?
+Turns out the not only loved the origami more, they thought that would see the world in their view.
+They thought else would love it more as well.

-In the next version, we tried to do the IKEA effect.
-We tried make it more difficult.
-So for some people, we the same task.
-For some people, we made it by hiding the instructions.
-At the top of the sheet, we had little diagrams how you fold origami.
-For some people, we just eliminated that.
-So this was tougher.
-What happened?
-Well in an objective way, the now was uglier, it was more difficult.
-Now when we looked at the easy origami, we saw same thing — builders loved it more, evaluators loved it less.
-When you at the hard instructions, the effect was larger.
+In the next version, we tried do the IKEA effect.
+We tried to make it more difficult.
+So for people, we gave the same task.
+For some people, we made it harder hiding the instructions.
+At the top of the sheet, we little diagrams of how you fold origami.
+For some people, just eliminated that.
+So now this was tougher.
+What happened? in an objective way, the origami now was uglier, it was more difficult. when we looked at the easy origami, we saw the same — builders loved it more, evaluators loved it less.
+When you looked at the hard instructions, the was larger.
 Why?
-Because now the builders it even more.
+Because now the builders loved it even more.

 (Laughter)

-They put all this extra effort it.
+They put all extra effort into it.
 And evaluators?
 They loved it even less.
-Because in reality, was even uglier than the first version.
+Because reality, it was even uglier than the first version.

 (Laughter)

-Of course, tells you something about how we evaluate things.
+Of course, this tells you something about how we things.

-Now think kids.
-Imagine I asked you, “How much would you sell your kids for?” memories and associations and so on.
-Most people would say for a lot, lot of money.
+Now think about kids.
+Imagine I asked you, “How would you sell your kids for?”
+Your memories and associations and so on.
+Most people would for a lot, a lot of money.

 (Laughter)